I Made a Career Switch to Digital Project Management. Here's My Story.

-A few of my favorite moments working in project management:
+A few of my favorite project management moments:

 Managed over $2M in year-over-year business as Technical.ly's first Client Success Manager

-Implemented an operations toolkit for sales and marketing teams at The Week and Mental Floss magazines (owned by Dennis Publishing)
+Implemented a digital operations toolkit for sales and marketing teams at The Week and Mental Floss magazines (owned by Dennis Publishing)

 Working at an inclusive and diverse company that contributes to positive culture and growth is a must.
 I’m a strong believer in thorough on-boarding, training and mentorship and value companies that equally invest in these professional development activities.
 I like working in small teams and perform best when surrounded by a supportive team of senior, like-minded individuals to gain institutional knowledge from and carve my own path.

 Got a project for me?
 Get in touch.